GetResponse/DevZone/API/README.md

 ####set_contact_cycle<a name="set_contact_cycle"/>

-Place a contact on a desired day of the follow-up cycle or deactivate a contact.
+Place a contact on a desired day of the autoresponder cycle or deactivate a contact.

 _JSON params:_